Stay up to date

 No salesy pitches and all that, promise!

-The responsibility for compliance with GDPR privacy laws, and the consequences of non-compliance can vary greatly from one organization to another.
-Often it is not clear who is responsible for data protection – whether or not they are a “data controller” or “data processor” – but here are some guidelines in order to help you determine which category your company falls into so as to best take necessary precautions against breaches or other potential illegalities.
+The responsibility for compliance with GDPR privacy laws and the consequences of non-compliance can vary greatly from one organization to another.
+Often it is not clear who is responsible for data protection – whether or not they are a “data controller” or “data processor” – but here are some guidelines to help you determine which category your company falls into best to take necessary precautions against breaches or other potential illegalities.

-Let’s start by defining what a data controller and what a data processor are, as well as the differences between them and joint controllers.
+Let’s start by defining what a data controller and a data processor are and the differences between them and joint controllers.

 Any business that sells products, goods or services to somebody in the United Kingdom has to follow the regulations improvise and issued by the UK-GDPR.
 Like GDPR, the UK-GDPR applies to businesses and organisations that process UK citizens and residents data, no matter if they have or not on-premises companies or offices in the United Kingdom.